-A Double Free vulnerability in the software forwarding interface daemon (sfid) process of Juniper Networks operating system allows an adjacently-connected attacker to cause a Denial of Service (DoS) by sending a crafted ARP packet to the device.
-PR1497768
+- A double free vulnerability in the software forwarding interface daemon (sfid) process of Juniper Networks Junos OS allows an adjacently-connected attacker to cause a Denial of Service (DoS) by sending a crafted ARP packet to the device.
+Please refer https://kb.juniper.net/JSA11162 for more information.
+PR1497768 - When a three member EX2300-MP VC is power cycled, the primary fpc (before power cycle) might crash when user logs in.
+PR1625987